What it feels like to write for 8 hours a day

 Many authors suggest taking a walk, having a bath or even cooking to beat this feeling, but with deadlines looming and content flooding in, this advice is frankly useless for PR copywriters.

-So how can we quickly and effectively beat the blur?
+So how can we quickly and effectively unplug the blockage?

 By following these steps, I have avoided writer’s block simply by keeping going and never running out of steam.
 After all, “writing about a writer’s block is better than not writing at all.”